S. John Ross (game designer): Career

 He was nominated for an Origins Award for a short stint as editor of Pyramid magazine, and was named to the Order of the Pineapple along with author Adam Gorightly in 2013.
 Risus 1.5 was named Best Free RPG at RPGnet in 2001 and he contributed to Pulp Hero which received a Silver ENnie for Best Writing in 2006.

 Ross has been a named guest at several conventions including Technicon in 1995, 1997, and 1998; A-Kon in 2004 and 2009; and Starland Gamefest in 2013.
 Ross was a special guest at GameFest held in May 2014.

 Personal life

-S. John Ross was born as Samuel John Ross Jr., in Cumberland, Maryland on July 15, 1971.
-He is the son of Sam and Donna Ross.
-While he lived in various parts of the United States and in Japan, as of early 2014 he lived in Denver, Colorado, with his wife Sandra Ross.
+S. John Ross was born to Sam and Donna Ross and his full name is Samuel John Ross Jr. While he lived in various parts of the United States and in Japan, as of early 2014 he lived in Denver, Colorado, with his wife Sandra Ross.

 Works

 S. John Ross wrote these works: